 The dedicated part library included in the Mixer Module contains geometrical parts typical of mixer and stirred vessel equipment.
 The included parts consists of impellers, tanks, and a straight cylindrical shaft.
-When accessing the library, the parts are sorted under the categories seen in the figure below.
+When accessing the library, the parts are sorted under the categories seen in Figure 2-1 below.